llsoftsec/llsoftsecbook/book.md

 # Remote access side-channel attacks

-This chapter covers side-channel attacks for which the attacker does not need physical access to the hardware.\todo{Define side-channel better.}
+This chapter covers side-channel attacks for which the attacker does not need physical access to the hardware.

 ## Timing attacks